Design Project

 Design Concept

 Therefore, we designed a speculative system that uses a type of hypothetical color-changing bioluminescence mushroom to creating a lighting system.
-In the system, there will be a "mama mushroom" that controls how the network of "baby mushrooms" lit up, mimicking how real fungi communicate through mycelial connections.
+In the system, there will be a "mama mushroom" that controls how the network of "baby mushrooms" lit up, like how real fungi communicate through mycelial connections.

 illustration of the design concept